n-lebel/proof-of-assets/README.md

 cargo run --release -- --input <INPUT_FILE (input.json)> --command <prove_eth OR prove_erc>
 ```

-The program outputs a receipt file in `target/proofs/receipt.json`, which contains a seal (the STARK itself), and a journal which is made of the serialized "public inputs": the account trie root, the block hash, and the claimed balance.
+The program outputs a receipt file in `target/proofs/receipt.json`, which contains a seal (the STARK itself), and a journal which is made of the serialized public inputs: the account trie root, the block hash, the claimed balance, the message, and if applicable the contract address and corresponding balance slot.